AstroAnshika/TalkGPT/README.md

-# TalkGPT Amu the Emu Bird
+# TalkGPT by Amu the Emu Bird